Have a question? Let us help!

 If you are using CH 31 benefits, contact your VA Counselor prior to requesting your extension: they may approve payment of the extension fee on your behalf.
 If you are using CH 31 benefits and your VA Counselor has confirmed they will approve payment for your extension fee, have your counselor forward approval to pay the extension fee to the CalSouthern SCO so that an invoice can be sent to your VA Counselor.

 Please note: if your course end date is not properly communicated, this could affect your benefits and payments received from the VA.
-Contact your Academic Advisor or CalSouthern SCO at 800.477.2254, ext.
+Contact your Learner Support Specialist or CalSouthern SCO at 800.477.2254, ext.
 4250.

 What if I have questions about the military benefits I am using at CalSouthern?